Cisco Co- Founder Sandy Lerner – Entrepreneur To Animal Advocate

-Sandy Lerner is the co-founder of Cisco Systems, Inc., a makeup maven, Jane Austen fanatic and an animal philanthropist.
+Sandy Lerner is the co-founder of Cisco Systems, Inc., a makeup maven of Urban Decay, Jane Austen fanatic and an animal philanthropist.
 Here, the multi-talented Ms. Lerner gives Animal Fair an exclusive tour of her Virginia home.

 Sandy Lerner knows what she wants.
 And gets it—usually through sheer force of will.
 Everything about the slim, 40-ish Ms. Lerner suggests action.
 She speaks quickly, moves quickly, and carries herself with the kind of self-confidence most people only dream of having.
 Of course, Ms. Lerner has good reason to be self-assured.
 She has been wildly successful in business, a fashion iconoclast and a philanthropist of extraordinarily varied interests.